kyleingraham/potcake/README.md

 }
 ```

-## Details
+### Details
-typed-router uses D's flexibility to implement key components of Django's URL dispatching system.
+Potcake uses D's flexibility to implement key components of Django's URL dispatching system.
 The end result is a
 blending of the ergonomics available in Django with the, to me, superior development experience of D.

 Key components of Django's [URL dispatching system](https://docs.djangoproject.com/en/dev/topics/http/urls/#url-dispatcher) are:
 - The URL path expression scheme
 - The ability to extend the path expression scheme through path converters

-### URL Path Expression Scheme
+#### URL Path Expression Scheme
 Django allows the developer to [specify values to be captured](https://docs.djangoproject.com/en/dev/topics/http/urls/#example).
 This is similar to functionality available in most web frameworks (including vibe.d).
 Identifiers in angle brackets will be used to extract
 values from matched paths.
 Those values are then made available to handlers as strings.
 After matching the following